International agreements | Gdańsk University of Technology

 Framework agreements

-Framework agreements are a type of agreement that does not generate any financial, organisational or material obligations.
+Framework agreements (so-called Memorandum of Understanding) are a type of agreement that does not generate any financial, organisational or material obligations.
 Universities signing such an agreement describe the type of cooperation and decide on the next steps to achieve it.
 Framework agreements are thus the first step towards closer cooperation.
 As part of framework agreements, universities may sign annexes specifying in detail, for example, the terms of employee exchange as part of research projects or other joint ventures.

 Gdańsk University of Technology has currently concluded almost 70 framework agreements with China, USA, United Kingdom, Germany, Italy, France, Russia, Jordan and other countries.

-Double Degree and Joint Studies agreements
+Double Degree / Joint Study Programs